ndlib/commitment/README.md

 ```

 Several files will be added to your project.
 These are configuration files for the underlying tasks that will be run.
+Other files will be updated so that Commitment can do its job.

+The `$ rails generate commitment:install` will report as output all files that were changed or updated.
+If you started with a clean work area, you can use your version control tools to see what changes were made.